2 Stretches to Relieve Upper Body Stress

 Position 3

-Relax your arm and hand.
-Return your head to the center.
+Relax your arm and bring your head back to center.

 Step 4.